Rajesh-VPai/HadamardNoise/README.md

 Hadamard OA is Taguchi OA with level=2.

-In total for the User to do his/her DOE experiments the user has to use DOEMATRIXGEN [Link](https://github.com/Rajesh-VPai/DOEMatrixGen) as well as the noise OA (TaguchiHadamardNoise).
+In total, for the User to do his/her DOE experiments, the user has to use DOEMATRIXGEN [Link](https://github.com/Rajesh-VPai/DOEMatrixGen) as well as the noise OA (TaguchiHadamardNoise).

 ### Jekyll Themes